Explainer: Legal Basis

 For example, a school has a public task to teach children or a local government may use camera surveillance in public places since they have a task to take care of public safety and order.

-This means, the organisation must demonstrate:
+This means, the organisation

-3) weigh your interests against the organisation’s interests.
+and c) weigh your interests against the organisation’s interests.
 Your interests, rights and freedoms must not be harmed.